 How many days do you need in San Francisco?

-Three to four is a good amount of time to get a feel for the city.
+Three to four is a good time to get a feel for the city.
 However, if you have a week, take the opportunity to go on day trips around San Francisco.
 Cities like Napa and Sonoma, in California’s Wine Country, are some of the best places to visit around Golden Gate City.

 What should I Not Miss In San Francisco?